-After winning the Lee Kuan Yew World City Prize in 2018, Seoul in South Korea is going full speed ahead with new and ongoing urban regeneration initiatives to tackle emerging challenges.
+After winning the 2018 Prize, Seoul is going full speed ahead with new and ongoing urban regeneration initiatives to tackle emerging challenges.
 From innovative interventions to dampen rising housing prices, to a grand plan for greenery, Seoul is on a path to a safe and sustainable future.

 Every city faces evolving challenges and needs.
 Since the 2000s, Seoul in South Korea has revolutionised its urban planning process to consult citizens about development projects, emphasise healthy and sustainable modes of transport, and encourage innovation in business.
 Its efforts, which have turned it into an inclusive, socially stable and forward-looking city, also led to the city winning the Lee Kuan Yew World City Prize in 2018.

 Despite its achievements, however, the city faces new challenges, including rising housing prices that have created anxiety, especially among the young and financially-disadvantaged, and threats to its economy caused by growing uncertainty and volatility in global trade.

 In response, the government has rolled out further initiatives to entrench the city’s hard-won advances, protect and improve residents’ quality of life, and prepare for the future.
 These comprehensive measures run the gamut from housing to trade to the environment.

 To provide more affordable housing and boost the economy, the government is turning 6.9 million square metres of unused or underused state-owned land, including a traffic island in the Yeonhui-dong area, into public housing and offices.
 This project, slated to be completed by 2028, is expected to produce 22,000 homes and 205,000 jobs.